2chainzbear/pygamepath/README.md

 ![](demo.gif)

-Press z while hovering over a square to change the location of the end.
+Press z while hovering over a square to change the location of the end (red square)

+Press x while hovering over a square to change the location of the start (blue square)

 Left click to draw walls